marius311/Memoization.jl/README.md

     The default cache type is `IdDict` which counts arguments the same if they `===` each other.
 Another common choice is `Dict` which memoizes based on if they `==` each other (this is probably useful if you want to count e.g. vectors which contain the same entries as the same, but will lead to somewhat slower cache lookup).

 * You can clear the cache for a given function at any time with `Memoization.empty_cache!(f)`.
-Defining new memoized methods for a function will also clear the cache.

 * You can also clear all caches for all functions with `Memoization.empty_all_caches!()`.

+Additionally, for memoized function definitions:

+* Multiple memoized methods for the same function can be defined across different modules.

 * You can memoize some methods of a function but not others, e.g.: